bainewedlock/workflowdemo/README.md

 We want an overview of workflows, especially unfinished ones.
 We want to see the details of a failed workflow and a button to easily retry at its current step.
+The UI uses active directory/cookie authentication in order to identify the users who resume/terminate worfklows.

 ## Assets
 We want to use a folder for each workflow to store related data.